-I.D.
-Resources I.D.1.
+1.8.
+Resources

 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core) I.D.1.a) Facilities/Participating Sites I.D.1.a).(1) Fellows must receive clinical education in a minimum of The program's participating sites must include at least four types of locations, including inpatient acute care, long-term care, home visits, and ambulatory practice settings. ^(Core) I.D.1.a).(1).(a) Except in the case of federal institutions, inpatient acute care institutions must be approved by the appropriate licensing agencies of the state and the standard of facilities and care in each must be consistent with those promulgated by the Joint Commission or another entity with reasonably equivalent standards.
-(Core) I.D.1.a).(1).(b) Hospice visits provided in these locations of care should be provided through a Medicare-certified or Veterans Administration (VA) program. ^(Detail) I.D.1.a).(1).(c) The medical director of the hospice program should be certified in hospice and palliative medicine. ^(Core) I.D.1.b) Patient Population The program must ensure that fellows have access to a patient population adequate to meet the needs of the fellowship.
+(Core)

+1.8.a.
+Facilities/Participating Sites

+The program's participating sites must include at least four types of locations, including inpatient acute care, long-term care, home visits, and ambulatory practice settings.
+(Core)

+- 1.8.a.1.
+Hospice visits provided in these locations of care should be provided through a Medicare-certified or Veterans Administration (VA) program.
+(Detail) - 1.8.b.
+Patient Population

+The program must ensure that fellows have access to a patient population adequate to meet the needs of the fellowship.
 The population must represent a broad range of diagnoses and palliative care needs, including patients with advanced conditions.
+(Core)
-(Core) I.D.1.b).(1) The population should include adults and children.
-(Detail) I.D.1.b).(2) The patient population should include patients of all ages, including the full pediatric age range (neonatal through adolescent/young adult). ^(Detail) I.D.1.b).(3) The patient population should include children with chronic conditions and children with palliative care needs who may recover. ^(Detail) I.D.1.b).(4) The patient population should include individuals of diverse socioeconomic and cultural backgrounds.
-(Detail)

-- I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; ^(Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; ^(Core)
+- 1.8.b.1.
+The patient population should include patients of all ages, including the full pediatric age range (neonatal through adolescent/young adult).
+(Detail) - 1.8.b.2.
+The patient population should include children with chronic conditions and children with palliative care needs who may recover.
+(Detail) - 1.8.b.3.
+The patient population should include individuals of diverse socioeconomic and cultural backgrounds.
+(Detail) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)